Grellheist/bingus-shop/README.md

 my busy schedule what ends up happening is I grow tired of them.
 So I will be doing a bunch of smaller projects for now.

-(Maybe gonna need a rebrand in the future but hey I like bingus!)
+(Probably gonna need a rebrand in the future but hey I like bingus!)